cocos/cocos-docs/en/editor/publish/build-panel.md

 > **Note**:
 >
-> 1. It is meaningless to build a project without a scene, so if there is no scene in the currently opened project, you will be prompted to create a scene first when opening the **Build** panel:
+> 1. It is meaningless to build a project without a scene, if there is no scene in the currently opened project, a prompt will appear to create a scene first when opening the **Build** panel:
 >
 > ![save-scene](./build-panel/create-scene-first.png)
 >